-Traditional bed retailers are struggling to cope with the ever-increasing costs of running a store and consumers in the UK are changing their shopping habits.
-If you’re looking for a reasonable quality, mid-price mattress then the mattress-in-a-box companies are worth looking at.
+Traditional bed retailers are struggling to cope with the ever-increasing costs of running a store and consumers in the UK are changing their shopping habits – especially following Coid-19.
+If you’re looking for a reasonable quality, mid-price mattress then the mattress-in-a-box companies might be worth looking at.

 However, for bed retailers to survive, they need to offer something that the pureplay internet mattress companies can’t.
 They must create a fantastic, personal shopping environment with plenty of choice, backed up by excellent service at every consumer touch-point to delight the customer.